Alternative versions of Captain America: Mutant X

 In the Mutant X universe, a mutant succeeds Rogers as Captain America, joining Havok's team of superheroes, "The Six", in order to protect mutants from a deranged Nick Fury and S.H.I.E.L.D.
 He has powerful energy manipulating abilities which manifest when America is threatened.
 Using that power he manages to kill a platoon of Super Soldiers and the Avengers, which consist of Black Widow, Deathlok, Typhoid Mary, Hawkeye and Iron Giant Man (Tony Stark).
 He is defeated by Havok and is then drawn below the earth by the Beyonder, who kills him after he finds out what he needs to know.

 Old Man Logan

 In Old Man Logan, all the Marvel Universe superheroes were killed when the supervillains combined forces.
 The villains then conquer and divide up control of the United States.
 Captain America is shown in a flashback as having been killed by the Red Skull in the ruins of the U.S. Capitol.
-The Red Skull subsequently takes Cap's costume and wears it as President of America.
+The Red Skull subsequently takes Captain America's costume and wears it as President of America.